ArcGIS authentication models and providers

 • Various privileges that are set from role-based access controls, such as group membership

-When using desktop-based resources in a traditional client-server configuration, for example, DBMS or file server, the user’s identity is based on the security model associated to the server technology or operating system capability.
+When using desktop-based resources in a traditional client-server configuration such as a DBMS or file server, the user’s identity is based on the security model associated to the server technology or operating system capability.

 In backend automation scenarios, like server-to-server or operating system process-based communications, the client in those interactions follows the patterns above to establish identity with associated credentials.